 - Maintain a minimum 3.5 GPA in all of their upper division coursework for the major.

-If an Honors student fails to meet or maintain any of the requirements of the program, he or she will be immediately dropped from the program.
+If an honors student fails to meet or maintain any of the requirements of the program, the student will be immediately dropped from the program.

 Upon successful completion of the program, students will receive an Honors designation on their diploma and transcript.